hyphal-domenico/ewallace.github.io/manual/_posts/2023-12-08-lab-tips-tricks.md

 Note: we should update our protocol to include these tips

-# Sending and delivering reagents (NEEDS UPDATING Nov 2022)
+# Sending and delivering reagents (NEEDS UPDATING Dec 2023)

 To send things to another lab or request from elsewhere, you can use FedEx or DHL arranged via the Stores team.
 The procedure is basically the same if you are sending or receiving.